 The major revenue source for the Water System Fund is derived from Charges for Services.
-For FY 2017, it is estimated at 99.9% of total revenue.
-Charges for Services is projected to increase 2.3% when compared to the FY 2016 actual amount.
+For FY 2018, it is estimated at 99.8% of total revenue.
+Charges for Services projected to increase 7.9% when compared to the FY 2017 actual amount.
+A projected increase in water sales to retail customers accounts for the bulk of the increase in charges for services.